Panaqolus

-Panaqolus is a genus of small catfish in the family Loricariidae native to rivers in tropical South America.
+Panaqolus is a genus of freshwater ray-finned fishes belonging to the family Loricariidae, the suckermouth armoured catfishes, and the subfamily Hypostominae, the suckermouth catfishes.
+The catfishes in this genus are found in South America.

+Taxonomy

+Panoqolus was first formally proposed as a genus in 2001 by Isaäc J. H. Isbrücker and Erwin Schraml with Panaque gnomus designated as its type species.
+P. gnomus has been described in 1993 from Ecuador by Scott Allen Schaefer and Donald J. Stewart.
 Its members were formerly thought to belong to a clade of small-sized species in the genus Panaque, until this genus was separated from Panaque in 2001.
 At times it has been considered a subgenus of Panaque, and the validity of the genus has been disputed by various authors and sources.
 Pseudoqolus koko was formerly considered to be a member of this genus, although it was reclassified as a member of the currently monotypic genus Pseudoqolus by Nathan K. Lujan, Christian A. Cramer, Raphael Covain, Sonia Fisch-Muller, and Hernán López-Fernández following a 2017 molecular phylogenetic analysis.
+Some authorities regard this genus as being within the tribe Ancistrini of the subfamily Hypostominae, but Eschmeyer's Catalog of Fishes does not recognise tribes within the subfamily Hypostominae.

+Etymology

+Panaqolus is a diminutive of Panaque, this refers to the smaller size of the fishes in this genus in comparison to the species in Panaque.

 Species

-There are currently 13 recognized species in this genus: